sandysrinivasan/sharing-github/README.md

 Binder link to the data-exploration notebook - https://mybinder.org/v2/gh/sandysrinivasan/sharing-jupyter/master

-Link after adding requirements.txt - https://mybinder.org/v2/gh/sandysrinivasan/sharing-jupyter/master

-Link after adding data file - https://mybinder.org/v2/gh/sandysrinivasan/sharing-jupyter/master

 Need to update link after adding files, as the container created when making the Binder link is not updated automatically with Github commits.
+Link is unique to the repo or branch or notebook and is always named the same, but can be rebuilt to update changes.

+Built and rebuilt on website - mybinder.com